From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 5. Have a predictable routine

 Do you tend to “go with the flow” when it comes to your toddler’s daily activities?
-That flexibility—while convenient and even fun—can be contributing to his toddler sleep regression.
+That flexibility—while convenient and even fun—can be contributing to her toddler sleep regression.

-A routine can mean doing the same things in the same order—for instance, play time, nap, and lunch every day.
+A routine can mean doing the same things in the same order—for instance, playtime, nap, and lunch every day.
 It can also mean doing the same things within each part of the day.
-Perhaps he bathes, puts on pajamas, reads books, and drinks a cup of milk for his bedtime routine.
+Perhaps she bathes, puts on pajamas, reads books, and drinks a cup of milk every night.

-You also want to have a calm evening leading up to bedtime.
-If he’s too riled up to fall asleep, he likely needs time to transition to being quiet.
-Now is not the time for roughhousing or watching stimulating television shows.
+And have a calm evening leading up to bedtime.
+If she’s too riled up to fall asleep, she likely needs time to transition to being quiet.
+Now is not the time for roughhousing or stimulating screen time.
 Instead, stick to calm activities like simple crafts and reading.

 6. Stay consistent